 While you can still keep some of your money in more volatile assets like the stock market, with your dividends going toward fun splurges such as vacations, you want to be prepared should something unexpected happen.

-funneling money into a retirement emergency fund that will cover any sudden expenses, such as medical bills or repairs an aging house.
+Begin funneling money into a retirement emergency fund that will cover any sudden expenses, such as medical bills or repairs for an aging house.
 This money should be separate from your everyday living expenses and all but untouchable until you experience a true emergency.

 Stock market volatility is a fact of life.
 Prepare for it, embrace it, and outsmart it, and your retirement funds will not suffer.
 Need guidance in your planning?
 Reach out to Jay to get more information.